awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrass-connectordefinition-connector.md

 # AWS::Greengrass::ConnectorDefinition Connector<a name="aws-properties-greengrass-connectordefinition-connector"></a>

 <a name="aws-properties-greengrass-connectordefinition-connector-description"></a>Connectors are modules that provide built\-in integration with local infrastructure, device protocols, AWS, and other cloud services\.
-For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 <a name="aws-properties-greengrass-connectordefinitionversion-connector-inheritance"></a> In an AWS CloudFormation template, the `Connectors` property of the [ `ConnectorDefinitionVersion` ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-connectordefinition-connectordefinitionversion.html) property type contains a list of `Connector` property types\.